aws-amplify/amplify-js/docs/media/quick_start.md

 You can quickly create your backend from scratch with Automatic Setup, or use Manual Setup to integrate AWS resources you have already configured.

-### Automatic Setup
+### Automatic Setup with the CLI

-Automatic setup creates and configures new AWS resources for your backend by using the Amplify CLI.
+Amplify CLI creates and configures new AWS resources for your backend by using the .

 To start, make sure your app has a folder named `/src`, as this folder is used by store your backend configuration file: